ecmwf/ecflow/docs/glossary.rst

           -*    # all users have read access

       .. code-block:: shell
-         :caption: From ecflow release 4.1.0, users can be restricted via node paths
+         :caption: From ecFlow release 4.1.0, users can be restricted via node paths

           4.4.5
           fred             # has read /write access to all suites